GOVERNANCE · FUNCTIONAL ORGANIZATION

 Audit Committee

-Composed of all independent directors under the Securities and Exchange Act, the committee meets at least once each quarter.
+Composed of all independent directors under the Securities and Exchange Act, the committee operates under the Audit Committee Charter and meets at least once each quarter.
+Members: Shih Ping-chuan (convener), Hung Pei-chun, Wu Ying-te, Chang Chih-liang.
+Its principal matters for review are:

-• Appointment and removal of finance, accounting or internal-audit officers, and the annual financial report.
+- Appointment and removal of the finance, accounting or internal-audit officer.

 Remuneration Committee